-After we sorted our communications plan, and before we decided on a global working-from-home initiative, we were able to solve our office readiness rather quickly.
-According to the World Health Organization, the following are the best precautionary measures:
+After we sorted our communications plan, and before we decided on a global working-from-home initiative, we were able to update our office practices in line with the health information and recommendations available.
+According to the WHO, the following are the best precautionary measures:

 - Practice extra diligence with hand washing.
 Soap and water are recommended.
-Hand sanitizer will do if soap and water aren’t available.
+Hand sanitiser will do if soap and water aren’t available.

 - Practice extra diligence with respiratory hygiene.
 Cough in the elbow.
 Use clean tissues.
 Discard used tissues.
 Repeat step one.

 We initially took a stance to prohibit all non-essential business travel and to let the P&C team know if someone from the team was planning personal travel to a Category 1 or Category 2 country.
-However, as of early March, we prohibited all business travel until further notice and further asked for awareness on personal travel to Category 1 or 2 countries.
-Many governments, including those of Australia and the United States, have urged residents to reconsider their need for overseas travel at this time.
+However, as of early March, we prohibited all business travel until further notice and further asked crew to let us know about any personal travel to Category 1 or 2 countries.
+Many governments, including those of New Zealand and the United States, had urged residents to reconsider their need for overseas travel at this time.

-Our People & Culture (P&C) team is often the front line of any type of concern or employee experience query.
-We gave our crew access to the information they’d need for FAQs and encouraged them to follow-up with people (if they were unsure about a particular response).
+Our People & Culture (or P&C) team is often the front line for any type of concern or question relating to employee experiences.
+We gave our crew access to the information they’d need for FAQs and encouraged them to follow-up with people (or official sources of truth) if they were unsure about a particular response.

-Other times, crew members don’t come to our P&C team, and instead ask their Crew Lead a question.
-We encouraged Crew Leads to use the talking points from our official communications or to refer back to our People and Culture crew.
+Sometimes, crew members don’t come to our P&C team, and instead, ask their Crew Lead a question.
+We encouraged Crew Leads to use the talking points from our official communications or to refer back to our People & Culture crew.

-Social distancing will be critical to combating the spread of the virus.
-Young and healthy people have a key part to play in this to protect the more vulnerable members of the population.
-Therefore on March 13, we announced that effective March 16, 2020, globally, our offices will be temporarily closed to do our part to minimize the spread of COVID-19 (coronavirus).
+Social distancing will be critical to combating the spread of the virus, according to information and recommendations from the WHO, Ministry of Health and governments around the world.
+Young and healthy people have a key part to play in protecting more vulnerable members of the population.
+Therefore, on 13 March 2020, we announced that, globally, our offices would be temporarily closed effective 16 March 2020.
+This was to do our part to minimise the spread of COVID-19 (coronavirus).
 As a digital business, we are well set up to work remotely, and we don’t expect significant business interruptions as a result.

-We are proud of the fact we have promoted remote work culture in our distributed crew for over 10 years.
-Our company was built on the idea that to create meaningful content so that people can make better decisions, we needed to find a way to grow Finder that was agnostic of typical workplace norms.
-Therefore, we’re not making radical changes to our remote work philosophy.
+We have promoted remote work culture in our distributed crew for over 10 years.
+Our company was built on the idea that to create meaningful content that would help people make better decisions, we needed to find a way to grow Finder that was agnostic of typical workplace norms.
+Therefore, we have not needed to make radical changes to our existing remote work philosophy.

 We will continue to evolve this guide as time goes on.
 Please feel free to share any feedback at email@example.com.